bhralzz/MASK2YOLO/README.md

         label1: binary masked file for each source iamge for label1 collection
         label1: binary masked file for each source iamge for label1 collection

-for example set base_path = 'D:/Dataset/' and run the code

-two folders will be generated in
+**for example set base_path = 'D:/Dataset/' and run the code two folders will be generated as below: **

 Dataset:
     TR: (train)